 POST-BACC Program Information

 There is no set curriculum or required classes for the program except for courses based on graduate school requirements and recommendations.
-This program is ideal for career changers, students that need to complete the majority of prerequisite courses, or already fairly competitive applicants that would like to take additional upper level science courses to show positive trend.
+This program is ideal for career changers, students who need to complete the majority of prerequisite courses, or already fairly competitive applicants that would like to take additional upper level science courses to show positive trend.
 Classes are not offered online.
-(Exception - Spring & Summer 2020 & some Fall 2020 courses due to COVID-19) Interested students should read the FAQs and resources provided below.
+(Exception - Spring & Summer 2020 and some Fall 2020 courses due to COVID-19) Interested students should read the FAQs and resources provided below.

 |Differences in Post Bacc Programs||UTA's PB|